 Coastal Taylor County is a place where you can breathe in the fresh air and enjoy a slower pace.
 United Way of the Big Bend works to make Taylor County stronger, safer, and healthier.

 The Taylor County Community Investment Team, a team of local volunteers, meets each year to oversee the agency review process in order to distribute locally raised funds.
 The team reviews extensive applications from each agency and hears testimonials from clients or agency volunteers.
 Team members then decide which agencies qualify for UWBB status and what level of funding each will receive for the upcoming year.

-- 253,940 meals were provided to feed individuals and families
+- 376,857 lbs. of food were provided to feed individuals and families through food banks

-- 2,166 people benefitted from medical care including education, assistance, diagnosis, and prevention
+- 700 people benefitted from medical care including education, counseling, assistance, diagnosis, and prevention